datakaveri/differential-privacy-ml/README.md

     5. Run the script using: `python mnist.py`

-To run the pytorch-opcaus dp baseline:
+To run the pytorch-opacus dp baseline:

     1. Clone this repository
     2. Create a virtual env or activate an existing env